amotter443/wine-quality/README.md

 Data Dictionary
 -------
 The wine data source contains 6497 observations of 14 variables.
 The features contain information about different attributes that are important to the winemaking process.
+Thanks to `jadianes` whose wine data dictionary helped develop mine:
 - `id` -- id values for the individual wines (removed upon reading in)
-- `fixed acidity` -- most acids involved with wine or fixed or nonvolatile (do not evaporate readily)
+- `fixed acidity` -- most acids involved with wine are nonvolatile or fixed (do not evaporate readily)
 - `volatile acidity` -- the amount of acetic acid in wine, which at too high of levels can lead to an unpleasant, vinegar taste
-- `citric acid` -- the amount of acetic acid in wine, which at too high of levels can lead to an unpleasant, vinegar taste
+- `citric acid` -- one of the primary fixed acids in wine, lends freshness to the wine
-- `residual sugar` -- the amount of sugar remaining after fermentation stops, it's rare to find wines with less than 1 gram/liter and wines with greater than 45 grams/liter are considered sweet
+- `residual sugar` -- the amount of sugar remaining after fermentation stops (rare to find wines with less than 1 gram/liter, and wines with greater than 45 grams/liter are considered sweet)
 - `chlorides` -- the amount of salt in the wine
-- `free sulfur dioxide` -- the free form of SO2 exists in equilibrium between molecular SO2 (as a dissolved gas) and bisulfite ion; it prevents microbial growth and the oxidation of wine
+- `free sulfur dioxide` -- prevents microbial growth and the oxidation of wine
-- `total sulfur dioxide` -- amount of free and bound forms of S02; in low concentrations, SO2 is mostly undetectable in wine, but at free SO2 concentrations over 50 ppm, SO2 becomes evident in the nose and taste of wine
+- `total sulfur dioxide` -- mostly undetectable in wine, but at free SO2 concentrations over 50 ppm, SO2 becomes evident in the nose and taste of wine
-- `density` -- the density of water is close to that of water depending on the percent alcohol and sugar content
+- `density` -- the density of wine is close to that of water depending on the percent alcohol and sugar content
 - `pH` -- describes how acidic or basic a wine is on a scale from 0 (very acidic) to 14 (very basic); most wines are between 3-4 on the pH scale
-- `sulphates` -- a wine additive which can contribute to sulfur dioxide gas (S02) levels, wich acts as an antimicrobial and antioxidant
+- `sulphates` -- a wine additive which can contribute to sulfur dioxide levels, acts as an antimicrobial and antioxidant
 - `alcohol` -- the percent alcohol content of the wine
 - `quality` -- score between 0 and 10
 - `type` -- 0 red wine 1 white wine